vassilikitsios/quickclim_fembvvarx/README.md

                 code - https://zenodo.org/record/4035644

 ## Additional Required Data
-	To reproduce the results in section 3 of the notebook, the pre-processed CMIP5 input file, ds_model.nc, needs to be downloaded from the link and placed in the directory ./inputs/
+	To reproduce the results in section 3 of the notebook, the pre-processed CMIP5 input file, ds_model.nc, needs to be downloaded and placed in the directory ./inputs/
 	The original CMIP5 data was obtained from https://pcmdi.llnl.gov/mips/cmip5/data-portal.html.

 ## License